jhnlsn/new-laptop/README.md

 ## [Parallels](http://www.parallels.com)

-You know what to do.  buy it.
+You know what to do.  $Buy it$.
 Plus interestingly, their website is not https.

 ## [Spotify](https://www.spotify.com/)